walterpg/google-drive-sync/docs/install/config.md

 The **Use limited Drive access** check box determines the [permission level you allow the plugin when accessing Drive](../usage/x-40#limited-drive-access).

-In the **Google Drive Options** group is a [new feature](../usage/x-40#designated-folder-and-folder-colors), **Target Sync Folder**, to specify a top-level folder in Drive where the plugin synchronizes your database files.
-Leave this blank for the traditional top-level location of your synchronized databases.
+In the **Google Drive Options** group is the [**Target Sync Folder**](../usage/target-folder) feature, with which to specify a folder in Drive where the plugin synchronizes your database files.
+Leave this blank for the traditional Google Sync 3.0 "one sync file across all of Drive" semantics.

 {:refdef: style="text-align: center;"}
 ![Other Options](../assets/img/gdrive-opts.png)